Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 B. Hash the logs and then digitally sign them.
 C. Digitally sign the log file, then encrypt it.
 D. Hash, then encrypt the logs.
-Calculating a cryptographic hash allows the log's hash to be compared aganist copies to validate that they match.
+Calculating a cryptographic hash allows the log's hash to be compared against copies to validate that they match.
 Digitally signing the hash ensures that it can be verified to be the original.
-Encrypting does not allow verifcation.
-Without
+Encrypting does not allow verification.
+Without verification nonrepudiation is not satisfied.

+38 A is correct
+Isaac wants to deploy sensors to detect intruders in a facility, but he is concerned about the sensors being overly sensitive.
+What type of sensor is best suited to detecting intruders in an open office environment without significant expense or issues with sensitivity?
+A. Infrared
+B. Pressure
+C. Microwave
+D. Ultrasonic
+I